mondaiarimasen/Water_Filter_Readout/README.txt

   - labjack_realtime_plotting.py will eventually write to
     testSignalGenData.dat

   - The LJ may be offsetting the signal by it's noise, so still investigating

+  - on August 15, 2018, starting to work in directory Cryo-Data-Acquisition; beginning work with the cooling water monitor

 *****************************************************************************